ramaalmomani1/movies-library/README.md

 ## Project Features

+Routes:

+1. when the user route to trending page he will get the trending movies data from the movie DB API
+2. when the user route to search page he can search for any movie name, then the information of this specific movie will apper.
+3. when the user route to movieGenres page he will get the list of official genres for movies.
+4. when the user route to certifications page he will get an up to date list of the officially supported movie certifications on TMDB.
-Routes: when the user route to the home page the movie's details will appear for him, while when the user route to the favorite page a Welcoming message will appear for him
+5. while when the user route to the favorite page a Welcoming message will appear.